Caroline Phillips takes you on an extensive (albeit brief) journey through India’s capital of colour, culture and first-class food…

 It was an imperial capital for nearly 1000 years and HQ to empires, including the Mughals and the British colonial capital.
 So history is all around.
 Don’t miss Sir Edwin Lutyens’ New Delhi (designed for the private motor car) with its gracious and grand British Raj architecture: the Indian Parliament, the Supreme Court, India Gate, bungalows and the former Viceroy’s house (Rashtrapati Bhawan).

-Afterwards, you could be galaxies away in Chandi Chowk old market with its lanes chokka with rickshaws, bicycles, and men in lungis and women in saris buying everything from wholesale temple garlands to ribbons and silver.
+You could be galaxies away at Swaminarayan Akshardham, a 100-acre cultural complex in New Delhi.
+Think exotic workmanship, intricate carvings, towering domes and 234 ornate pillars in its Akshardham temple dedicated to the 18th century.
+Plus, an ooh-ah fountains, sound and light show and a boat ride that whizzes past 10,000 years of India’s civilisation and 800 life-size statues in just 12 minutes.
+It’s Las Vegas meets a showcase of India’s art, architecture, culture, values and wisdom.
+Afterwards, it’s as if you’ve got off the boat to stop in Chandi Chowk old market with its lanes chokka with rickshaws, bicycles, and men in lungis and women in saris buying everything from wholesale temple garlands to ribbons and silver.
 After that, grab some UNESCO-heritage-site culture with Humayan’s tomb: a 450-year-old (Mughal) red sandstone mausoleum and gardens with water features that offers respite from Delhi’s dustiness.
 (If you want to chill, you can soak in the atmosphere alongside ice cream stalls, balloon sellers and perhaps people practising Laughter Yoga in one of the parks left by India’s rulers.)

 Don’t miss the Red Fort— the main residence of the emperors of the Mughal dynasty for nearly 200 years, until 1856 and now housing museums —also with red sandstone walls.
 (Delhi is home to museums from the National Museum to Nehru’s old house and the pocket-size museum Ghalib ki Haveli that was the residence of the 19th century Urdu poet Mirza Ghalib.)
 In addition, you’ll spy Jantar Matar— the astrological park and cosmic observatory with giant sundials built in the early 18thcentury by Maharaja Jai Singh II of Jaipur —from THE PARK hotel’s windows.
 And you’ll see Qutub Minar, India’s tallest stone tower (12thcentury, 239-feet tall, and yet more sandstone) as you drive around.
 Preferably in a rickshaw, if you dare.